ibm-cloud-docs/cloud-object-storage/web-application.md

 {: codeblock}
 {: javascript}

 In comparison, the code for the `galleryRouter` is a model of simplicity.
-We follow the same pattern that we did with `imageUploadRouter` and require `galleryController` on the first line of the function, then set up our route.
-The main difference is we are routing HTTP `GET` requests rather than `POST`, and sending all the output in the response from `getGalleryImages`, which is exposed by the `galleryController` on the last line of the example.
+Follow the same pattern that you did with `imageUploadRouter` and require `galleryController` on the first line of the function, then set up your route.
+The main difference is that you are routing HTTP `GET` requests rather than `POST`, and sending all the output in the response from `getGalleryImages`, which is exposed by the `galleryController` on the last line of the example.

 ```javascript
 var express = require('express');